 Marina Bardash Nebro (Director of Education)

-Marina Bardash Nebro (she/her/hers) comes to the Malkhut community with a professional background in non-traditional education, and a life-long personal connection to seeking and strengthening her own Jewish identity.
+Marina Nebro (she/her) leads all education programming at Malkhut.
+She comes to the Malkhut community with a professional background in non-traditional education, and a life-long personal connection to seeking and strengthening her own Jewish identity.
 It is her passion to engage with audiences of all ages to foster a love of learning and curiosity, and she is excited to bring her knowledge and skillsets to grow Malkhut’s Youth Institute for Spirituality and Action.
 Working alongside Rabbi Rachel Goldenberg, parents, guardians, and children, her hope is to create a community of life-long spiritual and social justice seekers!

 To learn more about our Youth Institute teachers, click HERE.

 Alexa Weitzman (Director of Engagement and Advancement)

-Alexa Weitzman (she/her) found her spiritual home at Malkhut 5 years ago.
-Since then, she has led our community in art projects, challah braiding workshops and volunteered on Malkhut's Organizational Development Circle.
-In that role, she worked closely with Rabbi G, staff, and other volunteer community members to support Malkhut's structural foundation and strategize around fundraising.
-In early 2022, she officially joined Malkhut's stellar team as Director of Engagement and Advancement where she builds on that framework by designing and implementing fundraising campaigns, develops relationships with donors and secures foundational funding to set up Malkhut for a successful, sustainable future.
+Alexa Weitzman (she/her) found her spiritual home at Malkhut 6 years ago.
+In early 2022, she officially joined Malkhut's stellar team as Director of Engagement and Advancement where she builds on a framework by designing and implementing fundraising campaigns, develops relationships with donors and secures foundational funding to set up Malkhut for a successful, sustainable future.
 Alexa also coordinates communications and program logistics, supports Malkhut Mishpacha, and oversees collaborations for the High Holy Days and other holidays throughout the year.
 Alexa loves to sew and cook and lives in Central Queens with her husband and son.

 Emily Herzlin (Rabbinic Intern)